-Step 5 (reporting cells):
+Step 5 (reporting cells, histogram):

-Use the function WBSP_REP to specify the cells that you wish to report.
-This function takes in one parameter that is the address of the cell that we wish to report in the final solution.
+Use the function WBSP\REP, and eventually the WBSP\HIST, to specify the cells that you wish to report.
+This Reporting function takes in one parameter that is the address of the cell that we wish to report in the final solution.
+The Histogram function will need the number of bins to display the appropriate table, which can be calculated automatically.

-Here we are reporting the area allocated to each crop and the yields for the various crops.
+Here we are reporting the area allocated to each crop and the yields for the various crops, and the histogram for the objective cell.